-- You will recognise and describe styles and periods in modern western art history, from the 1860s to the present day.
+- The facility to recognize and describe styles and periods in modern Western art history, from the 1860s to the present day.

-- You will analyse, synthesise and develop an argument on art works and artists.
+- The ability to analyze, synthesize and develop an argument on artworks and artists.

-- You will critically evaluate evidence from a range of scholarly sources relating to art works.
+- The tools needed to evaluate evidence from a range of scholarly sources relating to art.